Fig. 1: Given a speech audio, our method can synthesize facial motion, head motion and drive a 3D Gaussian Splatting based head avatar.

 Fig. 2: Visual comparisons of sampled facial motions animated by different methods on VOCA-Test (left) and BIWI-Test-A (right).

-Fig. 3 shows the 3D reconstruction error heatmaps of the sampled frames, produced by the three methods.
+Fig. 3 shows the 3D reconstruction error heatmaps of the sampled frames, produced by the four methods.
 The per-vertex errors are color-coded on the reconstructed mesh for visualization.
 It could be observed that, our method obtains more accurate vertices both in mouth region and upper-face region.

 Fig. 3: 3D reconstruction error heatmaps of sampled facial motions predicted by different methods on VOCA-Test (left) and BIWI-Test-A (right).